Day in the Life of Nurse Practitioner (NP) Professionals

 An Expert’s Bona Fide Guide: Life as a Transplant Nurse Practitioner (NP)

-March 27, 2023 – Matt ZbrogThe first successful kidney transplant was performed in 1954, signaling a new era in medical practice.
+March 24, 2025 – Matt ZbrogThe first successful kidney transplant was performed in 1954, signaling a new era in medical practice.
 Today, transplants of kidneys, lungs, hearts, livers, and pancreata are all considered routine procedures.
-Alongside the development of immunosuppressant drugs and an increasing number of donors, more and more patients can live longer, healthier lives: 2021 set the record for the most organ transplants in the United States.
+Alongside the development of immunosuppressant drugs and an increasing number of donors, more and more patients can live longer, healthier lives.